victorgorka/victorgorka/README.md

 Currently student at 42Málaga, programmming school financed by private/public institutions.
 Learning C by now.
-Interested in Cybersecurity, web development, AI, database..
+Interested in Cybersecurity, web development, AI, database, networks..

 <!---
 victorgorka/victorgorka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.